 - the teaching faculty

 - the course coordinator

-- · undergraduate student representatives
+- undergraduate student representatives

 - an MA student representative

 - a research student representative.

 Student representatives serve as a vital connection and communication between the faculty and students.
 Anyone can stand for the position so it maybe something you would want to consider.
 Even if you don't put yourself forward, it is important to know who your representatives are in case you have any difficulties or suggestions which need to be passed on to the faculty.
 Undergraduate representatives are elected to serve for the period of a year.
 There are representatives for each year of the Politics degree.
-To find out more, please ask Amanda Sims, Course Coordinator, in Friston 121.
+To find out more, please ask the Politics Course Coordinator, in the School Office (Freeman G41).

 The Head of Department is normally drawn from the teaching faculty for a period of four years.
-The current Head is Prof. Paul Taggart.
+The current Head is Francis McGowan.

 Lonely?
 Anxious?
 Worried about your work?
 Do you need advice or someone to chat with?